-Forbes contends that the October 26 letter cannot constitute evidence of actual malice.
-To determine whether a publisher had the necessary subjective intent requires an understanding of when the statement at issue was "published."
+Forbes contends that Eller's letter cannot constitute evidence of actual malice. determine whether a publisher had the necessary subjective intent requires an understanding of when the statement at issue was "published."
 See Bose Corp., 466 U.S. at 498, 104 S. Ct. at 1958.
 In his affidavit, David Eller states that the article was "on the street" the morning of Monday, October 28.
 Therefore, according to Forbes, Eller's letter was not received, and therefore could not have given Forbes notice of any alleged falsities, until after the article was published.
-However, GBI and GFC argue that the letter was sent in response to Barrett's monday, there would be time to make corrections before publication.
-Thus, even if we accept as true that the article was published before or simultaneously with receipt of the letter, there is some summary judgment proof from which a reasonable factfinder might conclude that Eller's delivery of the letter was intentionally delayed by Barrett's alleged representation.
+However, GBI and GFC argue that the letter was sent in response to Barrett's representation during the October 25 telephone call that if Eller delivered his comments by Monday, there would be time to make corrections before Thus, even if we accept as true that the article was published before or publication. simultaneously with receipt of the letter, there is some summary judgment proof from which a reasonable factfinder might conclude that Eller's delivery of the letter was intentionally delayed by Barrett's alleged representation.
 This in turn creates a fact question as to Barrett's state of mind at the time of publication, provided that the article was not published until after Barrett's representation.